SAP-samples/partner-reference-application/Tutorials/10-One-Off-BillOfMaterials.md

 # Bill of Materials
 In the one-off version of Poetry Slam Manager, the Partner Reference Application uses two subaccounts and several entitlements.
-One subaccount is recommended for the development of the application and one to run the application for a customer.
+One subaccount is recommended for the development of the application and the other to run the application for a customer.
 Find an overview in the section below.

 ## Subaccounts
 The example setup serves one consumer.